leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 ![console the URL](/assets/uploads/react_four.png)

-<p align="justify">Now… upload a file!
+Now… upload a file!
 Did it work?!
 Sweet!
-So at this point, our upload widget is functioning and we just need to build out our UI a little more.</p>
+So at this point, our upload widget is functioning and we just need to build out our UI a little more.

-<p align="justify">So in very little code, we've got a working drag-and-drop widget connected straight to Amazon S3 buckets.
+So in very little code, we've got a working drag-and-drop widget connected straight to Amazon S3 buckets.
 Isn't that wild?
 That simple.
-That quick.</p>
+That quick.

-<p align="justify">So now your file should be looking something like this.</p>
+So now your file should be looking something like this.

 ![drag-and-drop widget](/assets/uploads/react_five.png)